rcanbaba/can-vpn/README.md

 * send options dictionary from NETunnelProviderManager to NEPacketTunnelProvider in startVPNTunnel method.
 * in NETunnelProviderManager set your NETunnelProviderProtocol configuration providerBundleIdentifier as your PacketTunnel bundle id.
 *
+---
+* the app compatible with iPad and macOS